Procoptodon: Mobility

 Procoptodon was not able to hop as a mode of transportation, and would have been unable to accelerate sufficiently due to its weight.
 Broad hips and ankle joints, adapted to resist torsion or twisting, point to an upright posture where weight is supported by one leg at a time.
 Its broad hips also allowed for another important modification – large buttocks – a feature shared with other walking species.

 However, some ambiguity surrounds the possible locomotion of P. goliah.
 Some research suggests that this species was perhaps the largest hopping mammal to have ever existed.
 Research suggests that the most optimal weight for a large hopping marsupial is roughly 50–60 kg.
 Larger animals, especially the massive P. goliah, would be substantially more at risk of tendon breakage while hopping.
 If P. goliah were to have travelled by hopping, the highest possible balance between size and speed would have been peaked, because its body would have been the largest possible to be carried by this method of locomotion.

 A more likely suggestion, based on the apparent anatomy allowed by the bone structure of P. goliah, is that unlike modern kangaroos, which are plantigrade hoppers at high speeds and use their tails in pentapedal locomotion at slower speeds, Procoptodon was an unguligrade biped, walking in a fashion similar to hominids.
 Locomotion mechanics and physiology have been investigated through the examination of musculoskeletal scaling patterns.
 The largest, P. goliah, was 2.7 m tall and weighed up to 240 kg.
 For P. goliah, tendon stress was identified, which indicates limited locomotor capabilities, exposing a correlation between body mass and locomotion abilities.
 Ruptures in tendons demonstrate strain in elasticity of muscles in the limbs, which provides evidence that perhaps the hypothesised ability for P. goliah to hop may have been unlikely.
 Due to its locomotive performance, the species may have been vulnerable to human predation.

+A 2026 study on sthenurine kangaroos including Procoptodon showed that they had fourth metatarsals with safety factors higher than those of modern kangaroos; potentially a load-bearing adaptation.
+In addition, the calcaneum was capable of accommodating robust gastrocnemius tendons, indicating that hopping was mechanically possible for giant kangaroos.
+If Procoptodon was capable of hopping, it may have used this method of locomotion along with bipedal walking.

 Fossils of giant short-faced kangaroos have been found at the Naracoorte World Heritage fossil deposits in South Australia, Lake Menindee in New South Wales, the Darling Downs in Queensland, and at many other sites.
 A full-sized, lifelike replica is on permanent display with other ancient native Australian animals at the Australian Museum.